-“Legible” A Musical Performance with Artists in Residence Summer Kodama is a presentation of solo performance pieces composed during the residency and inspired by literary projections of the Asian American/Pacific Islander experience.
+“Legible” A Musical Performance and Talk with Artists in Residence Summer Kodama is a presentation of solo performance pieces composed during the residency and inspired by literary projections of the Asian American/Pacific Islander experience.
 The performance will showcase multi-tracked double bass, spoken word and electronics.
 Through research of various literary works of East Asian and Asian-American authors, in addition to the exploration of the Asian diaspora and its influence in the framework of cultural assimilation, ‘Legible’ is an attempt to create an exhibit that showcases the various contributions of AAPI writers through the engagement of audiences in an interdisciplinary performance.
 With the recent rise in Anti-Asian sentiment in the United States, Summer hopes to inspire the audience to inquire about their internalization of systemic inequity, invisibility and to further humanize the experiences of people of color.REGISTER HERE

 This event is being held in-person at Bethany Arts Community.
 For your safety, and the safety of our artists and staff, attendance is being limited and you will be required to wear a mask while at Bethany irrespective of vaccination status.
 Please read our Covid-19 Safety Statement before your visit.

 Summer Kodama is a Japanese-American upright/electric bassist, composer and educator.
 She passionately strives to understand, respect, and express as many different perspectives of the human experience through her compositions and collaborative efforts.
 She feels especially drawn towards improvised music and composition as a platform for her expression and her beliefs.
 Passionate about promoting diversity and inclusion awareness, Summer utilizes her creativity and musical community as a means for outreach.
 Her most recent venture entailed organizing a concert of AAPI composer-performers and diversity/inclusion initiatives through Nevada School of the Arts.